julianegoe/CF_pokedex_application/README.md

 - scroll through grid layout of 150 pokemon
 - click any pokemon to open a modal window showing detailed information
 - search for any pokemon using the search bar
-- Easter Egg: Type in
+- Easter Egg: Type in "Gotta Catch 'Em All!" to see a little surprise ;)

 # Get it running